WestJet RBC® World Elite Mastercardǂ: Earn Up to 70,000 WestJet Points

 Platinum

-The Status Lift benefit allows you to get closer to WestJet status with your spending on the co-branded card.
-You’ll earn $500 in qualifying spend for every $15,000 spent on the card, up to three times.
+The Status Lift benefit allows you to earn WestJet status – all the way up to top-tier Platinum status – with your spending on the co-branded card.

-This new offer expires on July 31, 2024, so if you fly with WestJet with any frequency, be sure to add the card to your portfolio before then.
+This offer expires on February 4, 2026, so if you fly with WestJet with any frequency, be sure to add the card to your portfolio before then.

-If you don’t meet the minimum income requirements for the WestJet RBC® World Elite Mastercard, and you still want to earn WestJet dollars, then you can consider the offer on the WestJet RBC® Mastercard, which doesn’t have a listed expiry date.
+If you don’t meet the minimum income requirements for the WestJet RBC® World Elite Mastercardǂ, and you still want to earn WestJet points, then you can consider the offer on the WestJet RBC® Mastercard.

-The current offer for the card is for up to 100 WestJet dollars, structured as follows:
+The current offer for the card is for up to 15,000 WestJet points, structured as follows:

 The minimum spending requirement is much lower than its World Elite counterpart, and the annual fee is also less, at only $39 per year.